 Lottery funds have made a difference in Gaston County every year since 2006.
 Over time, lottery funds have been directed by legislators to support different education programs, including paying for the salaries of teachers and teacher assistants and digital learning initiatives.

 Each year, the Fiscal Research Division of the N.C.
 General Assembly reports how lottery funds were distributed to education programs in every county.

-Education figures reflect totals from when the lottery began on March 30, 2006 through the end of FY13 on June 30.
+Education figures reflect totals from when the lottery began on March 30, 2006 through the end of Fiscal Year 2016 ending June 30th, 2016.